3DCoded/3MS/docs/index.md

 ## How it works

-Here is a example step by step of what goes on during a single 3MS toolchange from T0 to T1:

-1. The slicer performs tip shaping and filament unloading.
-2. 3MS unloads T0 by 200mm at 4500mm/min (75mm/s).
-3. T0 is desynced from the extruder.
-4. Filament unloading is verified.
-5. T1 is synced with the extruder.
-6. 3MS loads T1 by 210mm at 4500mm/min.
-7. Filament loading is verified.
-8. The printer loads the filament to the nozzle.

-For more detail about the Tx command, see [Flowchart](flowchart.md).

 Think of the 3MS as an extension to your current extruder's length.
 It allows for switching filaments without compromising any of the benefits of your printer's extruder.

 The 3MS's motors work together with your printer's extruder.
 This way, there won't be any additional resistance from pulling the filament through a disabled extruder.
 Also, unloads and loads to/from the printer's extruder are fully synchronized with the 3MS.
 This allows for even faster toolchanges!